ROCm/rocRAND/docs/api-reference/data-type-support.rst

       - ✅
       - ✅

-Only Sobol64, Scrambled Sobol64, ThreeFry 2x64-20 and ThreeFry 4x64-20 support generation of 64 bit :code:`unsigned long long int` integers, the other generators generate 32 bit :code:`unsigned int` integers.
+Only Sobol64, Scrambled Sobol64, ThreeFry 2x64-20, and ThreeFry 4x64-20 support generation of 64-bit :code:`unsigned long long int` integers.
+The other generators generate 32-bit :code:`unsigned int` integers.

 Seed types
 ----------

-All generators can be seeded with :code:`unsigned long long`, however LFSR113 can additionally be seeded using an :code:`uint4`.
+All generators can be seeded with :code:`unsigned long long`, however, LFSR113 can also be seeded using an :code:`uint4`.

 Output types
 ------------

 The generators produce pseudo-random numbers chosen from a given distribution.
 The following distributions and corresponding output types are supported for the host API:

 Uniform distribution
-""""""""""""""""""""
+^^^^^^^^^^^^^^^^^^^^^^

 .. list-table:: Supported types for uniform distributions on the host
     :header-rows: 1
     :name: host-types-uniform-distribution